MetOffice/CSET/docs/source/getting-started/create-first-recipe.rst

 .. _complete list of operators is in the documentation: https://metoffice.github.io/CSET/reference/operators

-The first step we want is to read in the model data.
+The first step reads in the model data.
 This is done with the ``read.read_cubes`` operator.
 The first step is special, and receives the path to the input data as its implicit input.